 Personnel of the Imperial library included Nazim, Muhtamim, Sahhaf, Warraq, Jildsaz, Naqqash, Khushnavis, Muqabila Navis, Mussahih (proofreader), Katib (scribe)

 Tiger of Mysore had the gift of judging everyone’s talent.
 He founded a school for liberal education, with a library on a wide array of subjects.
-There were books brought from Bijapur, Golconda, chittur, Savanur, Kadapa as well as from the Maharajah of Mysore.
-All of Sultan volumes were bound in leather.
-There was training college for military officers, with a large library.
+There were books brought from Bijapur, Golconda, chittur, Savanur, and Kadapa as well as from the Maharajah of Mysore.
+All Sultan volumes were bound in leather.
+There was a training college for military officers, with a large library.
 The college in Sarangapatam Jamee al-Umoor had in its collection volumes on religion, politics and other subjects.
 In his personal library there were two thousand volumes, some he had authored himself or purchased from Europe.
-On 29 December 1786 he received a book from Europe containing information on thermometer.
+On 29 December 1786, he received a book from Europe containing information on thermometers.
 He instructed that this should be translated into Persian and presented to him.
 After reading a book he would stamp the book, so many were thus stamped.
 Each book was stamped Sultanat-e- Khudadad (Government given by Allah), or with his name Tipu Sultan.
-His collection had rare copy of the Quran calligraphed by Emperor Aurangzeb, later found its place in British Royal Library in Windsor Castle UK.
-Upon his defeat in 1799, about two thousand books, some having binding of jewels, were recovered by the English.
+His collection had a rare copy of the Quran calligraphed by Emperor Aurangzeb, which later found its place in British Royal Library in Windsor Castle UK.
+Upon his defeat in 1799, about two thousand books, some having a binding of jewels, were recovered by the English.
 In 1838 these books were shipped to England.

 Library of state of Rampur, India

 During the rule of Mohammed Saeed Khan (1840-55) royal library was called Kutub Khana Riyasat-e-Rampur.
 Nawab Hamid Ali Khan had the library staff compile a list of Arabic and Persian books and manuscripts in 1928.
 Famous scholars like Ameer Minai, Hakeem Ajmal Khan, Imtiaz Ali Khan Arshi were its chief librarians.
-Library had in its collection 9347 books in 1889, 24,117 in 1927, and currently 55,000 of which 15,000 are rare manuscripts.
+The library had in its collection 9347 books in 1889, 24,117 in 1927, and currently 55,000 of which 15,000 are rare manuscripts.
 (Taher, page 85)

 Ottomans ruled over Baghdad, Cairo, Damascus, Mecca, Medina, and Jerusalem.
 New mosques, colleges and libraries were established in the 17th century.
-Book collection grew by leaps and bounds, mainly on account of waqf – endowments for public good.
+Book collection grew by leaps and bounds, mainly on account of waqf – endowments for the public good.
 Libraries had salaried staff.
 In 1678 a library was established in Istanbul in a dedicated building.
 Topkapi Palace had built up the largest collection of Arabic manuscripts.

 “There are about 14,000 manuscripts in the library.
 There are close to 18,000 miniatures, most of which are in the Treasury Library, which exhibit the characteristics of the various schools and styles, spread over a broad geography, of Islamic representational art.
 Albums and books of miniatures representing the finest work of Arabic, Seljuk, Mongol (Ilkhanid), Timurid, Uzbek, Karakoyunlu and Akkoyunlu Turkmen, Safavid, Mamluk and Ottoman palace calligraphers make up the most valuable section of the palace library.
 With miniatures in some 600 albums and books on science, history, religion and literature, the Topkapi Palace Museum Library has one of the richest collections in the world.
 The palace collection of illuminated manuscripts produced for prominent patrons of art throughout the Islamic world during its history through gifts, plunders and purchases, was further enriched by works produced by palace artists, not to mention all the Ottoman sultans who devoted to the art of the book.”

-Library was officially inaugurated in its new building in 1993.
+The library was officially inaugurated in its new building in 1993.
 It is a depository library, is responsible for the collection, preservation and dissemination of national literary heritage.
 The collection includes 130,000 volumes, 1000 magazines, and newspapers.
 A significant part of the collection is made up of manuscripts and rare books.
 One of the departments is Model Children’s Library with 9000 books in English and Urdu, including titles in Braille.
 The library has space for a million volumes, and its reading facilities accommodate 500 patrons.
 There is an auditorium for seminars

-Quaid-e-Azam University Library – The Central Library of QAU is named Dr. Raziuddin Siddiqui Memorial Library to recognize services of the first Vice Chancellor of Quaid-e-Azam University.
-In addition to a large multidisciplinary collection with over 230,000 books and audio visual material and 35,000 volumes of research journals, the library is a depository for United Nations Publications for many decades.
+Quaid-e-Azam University Library – The Central Library of QAU is named Dr. Raziuddin Siddiqui Memorial Library to recognize services of the first Vice-Chancellor of Quaid-e-Azam University.
+In addition to a large multidisciplinary collection with over 230,000 books and audiovisual material and 35,000 volumes of research journals, the library is a depository for United Nations Publications for many decades.
 There are eight seminar libraries in various departments with excellent collection and services. www.qua.edu.pk/libraries

 Punjab library has many sections: technical, acquisition, circulation, reference, Baitul Quran section, children section, oriental, computer section and e-library.
 Baitu al-Quran section was established in 1968, it has in its treasures several manuscripts of the Holy Quran, some dating back to 500 years.
-The section houses copies of handwritten and printed Holy Qurans collected from all over Pakistan, e.g., the photocopies of the Quran remained under recitation of Hazrat Usman Ghani, Imam Jaffer Sadiq, Maulana Rome, Tipu Sultan and a hand written Quran by Emperor Aurangzeb Alamgir.
+The section houses copies of handwritten and printed Holy Qurans collected from all over Pakistan, e.g., the photocopies of the Quran remained under recitation of Hazrat Usman Ghani, Imam Jaffer Sadiq, Maulana Rome, Tipu Sultan and a handwritten Quran by Emperor Aurangzeb Alamgir.